peterargue/workerpool/README.md

 # Workerpool

 Workerpool is a generic, concurrent worker pool module written in Go.
-It leverages Go generics, the `errgroup` package, and context cancellation to provide a flexible and robust solution for coordinating concurrent producers and consumers.
+It's designed to be flexible and easy to use, allowing you to setup and run a worker pool with minimal boilerplate code.

 ## Features